Net bundles over posets and K-theory: Homotopy and net cohomology of net bundles.

 \begin{cor} Let $( X , \eta , J , \Po )$ be a poset net bundle with simply connected fibre $(F,\leq)$.
 Then the maps (\ref{def_pbC}), (\ref{def_ppi1}) define group isomorphisms. \end{cor} \begin{proof} It suffices to note that $\pi_1(F,a') = {\bf 0}$ and apply (\ref{eq_b_c}), (\ref{eq_ex_p}). \end{proof}

-The previous theorem has a well-known counterpart, involving topologies of spaces; in this case, (\ref{eq_ex_p}) is a long exact sequence involving higher homotopy groups.
+The previous theorem has a well-known counterpart, involving topological spaces; in this case, (\ref{eq_ex_p}) is a long exact sequence involving higher homotopy groups.
 One might hope to generalize Thm.\ref{teo_exp1} and get a long exact sequence by introducing higher homotopy groups for posets.

 \